-Female Incontinence Specialist in Fullerton, CA
+Female Incontinence Specialist in Orange County, CA

 Stress incontinence is a form of urinary incontinence that makes it hard to stop the flow of urine when pressure is placed on the bladder.
-This issue can cause sufferers to feel embarrassed, limit social activity, and it may also affect a person’s romantic life.
-At Southland Urology, our board-certified urologist provide comprehensive diagnosis and treatment for patients suffering from urinary incontinence in Orange County.
+This issue can cause sufferers to feel embarrassed, and limit social activity, and it may also affect a person’s romantic life.
+At Southland Urology, our board-certified urologists provide comprehensive diagnosis and treatment for patients suffering from urinary incontinence in Orange County.
 They will take the time to provide a comprehensive diagnosis to determine the best treatment option for you.
 Contact our urologic clinics in Fullerton and Yorba Linda, CA at (714) 870-5970 and schedule an appointment today!

 What is Urinary Incontinence?

 Bladder leakage (or urinary incontinence) is a medical condition shared by millions of women.1 To better understand bladder leakage, it is important to explain urinary incontinence and the different types of incontinence.

 Urinary Incontinence (UI) is the involuntary loss of urine from the body.
 UI can be frequent or occasional.
 The loss of urine can range from a few dribbles to a complete emptying of the bladder.

 - Stress Urinary Incontinence (SUI) occurs when urine leaks during exercise, coughing, sneezing, laughing or any movement that puts pressure (stress) on the bladder.

 - Urge Urinary Incontinence involves the sudden and unstoppable loss of urine — the sudden urge to go.

 - Mixed Urinary Incontinence is a combination of stress and urge incontinence.